 First Step: Airport to Dubrovnik Town

-Transfer from the airport to Dubrovnik town and the main bus station by airport bus, which meets all arrival flights and takes approximately 30 minutes.
+Transfer from the airport to Dubrovnik town and the main bus station by the airport bus, which meets all arrival flights and takes approximately 30 minutes.

-For further information see the Dubrovnik airport website.
+For further information, see the Dubrovnik Airport website.

 Second Step: Dubrovnik Town to Korcula